-Net operating losses (NOLs).
-The TCJA generally reduces the amount of taxable income that can be offset with NOL deductions from 100% to 80%.
+NOLs.
+The TCJA generally reduces the amount of taxable income that can be offset with net operating loss deductions from 100% to 80%.
 It also generally prohibits NOLs from being carried back to an earlier tax year - but allows them to be carried forward indefinitely (as opposed to the previous 20-year limit).
-There was a temporary respite from the TCJA rules for NOLs arising in 2018 through 2020 tax years, but the rules generally returned for NOLs arising in 2021 or later.
+So if your business is headed for a loss this year due to temporary business conditions, consider accelerating income if possible to reduce the amount of the loss.